beyondthefarewell/beyondthefarewell.github.io/index.md

 * **NFTs** - Non-fungible tokens
 * **DeFi** - Decentralised finance

-They may be held in digital wallets or on exchanges.
+They may be held in digital wallets (eg. [Bisq](https://bisq.network/) or [Exodus](https://www.exodus.com/)) or on exchanges (eg. [Binance](https://www.binance.com/)).
 Access to them may require:
 - Public+Private keys.
 - Wallet password or phrase.
 - Recovery phrase: a set of words, may be 12 or more.

 Make backups!

-Note the value may or may not be potentially significant: the approximate minimum price for a whole Bitcoin in Nov.
+Note the digital asset value may or may not be potentially significant:
+For example the approximate minimum price for a whole Bitcoin in Nov.
 2022, was US$15,500 (~£14,000).
-In 2028 that minimum is expected to be US$100,000, a significant increase.
+In 2028 that minimum is expected to be US$100,000 and between 2028 and 2037 reach $1,000,000, a significant increase.
 (**Ref.** the Bitcoin long term power law https://charts.bitbo.io/long-term-power-law/)

 ### Family History